 After what seemed like one of the worst immigration-related decision of the Trump administration so far, separating families of illegals at the border, President Trump has relented and signed an order to reunite families at the border that were separated.
 [Read more…]

 Netflix’s latest strange travel show, Dark Tourist, takes us on a simulated border crossing – allowing participants to experience an illegal border crossing.
 The result is something terrifying, harrowing, and eye opening.
 [Read more…]

 The current state of immigration in the United States is a mess, for both immigrants and citizens, on both sides of the isle.
 Nothing illustrates frustrations more than the recent child separations at the U.S. border, especially in Texas.
 Family separation for illegal immigrants is the latest issue, highlighting a win and loss for both sides of the argument.
-But now, immigration bonds in Texas are set at higher prices than usual, making it even more difficult to reunite immigrant families.
+But now, immigration bonds in Dallas, Austins, and other cities in Texas are set at higher prices than usual, making it even more difficult to reunite immigrant families.
 Separation is still an issue.
 [Read more…]

 Indefinite detention remains as an extremely controversial topic in the field of immigration policy and reform.
 Over the years it has transformed, manifesting in a variety of uses which opposing political parties continue to dispute over.
 Considering this, it can be difficult to whittle down hyperbole to reach the truth of the matter.
 It also can be difficult to determine if this is still a plausible fear for those seeking an ICE bond or immigration bail.
 [Read more…]